philber/entra-verifiedid-tour/part-2/README.md

 # A guided tour of Microsoft Entra Verified ID - Part 2 Sample

+Welcome to the second part of the guided tour of Microsoft Entra Verified ID.

+In this part, we'll teach you to issue your first Custom Credential to your employees: a managed Verified Credential Card.
+You'll then use this card to prove to a verifier that you are a "verified employee" of your (fictitious) organization.

+## About this code sample application

 This code sample application demonstrates how to use Microsoft Entra Verified ID to issue and consume managed Custom Credentials.

-## About this code sample application
+This application in NodeJS is forked from the repo available at [https://github.com/Azure-Samples/active-directory-verifiable-credentials-node](https://github.com/Azure-Samples/active-directory-verifiable-credentials-node).
+The related code is located in the 1-node-api-idtokenhint.

+**PLEASE REFER TO THESE REPOS FOR THE LATEST AVAILABLE BITS.**

-Welcome to the guided tour of Microsoft Entra Verified ID.
-In this code sample application, we'll teach you to issue your first Custom Credential to your employees: a managed Verified Credential Card.
-You'll then use this card to prove to a verifier that you are a "verified employee" of your (fictitious) organization.
-The code sample application uses the Request REST API which supports ID Token to pass a payload for the verifiable credential.
+The code sample application uses the Request Service REST API which supports ID Token to pass a payload for the verifiable credential.
+It has been adapted accordingly.

 ## Contents

 As before, the NodeJS project is divided in 2 parts, one for issuance and one for verifying a Custom Credential.
 Depending on the scenario you need you can remove 1 part.
 To verify if your environment is completely working you can use both parts to issue a CustomCredentialTest VC and verify that as well.

 | Issuance | |
 |------|--------|